Redninja106/simulationframework/README.md

 - **Simple and Usable**: SimulationFramework is designed to be developer-friendly.
 It is well documented and provides flexible, intuitive, and easy-to-use APIs.

 - **2D Drawing**: A powerful and performant 2D drawing API, with backends in [SkiaSharp](https://github.com/mono/SkiaSharp) and soon Direct2D.

+- **3D Drawing**: SimulationFramework provides a high level 3D rendering system using models and materials, as well a low level direct3d style api.

 - **Portable**: Working entirely through interfaces, SimulationFramework can be made to run anywhere .NET can.